shiftstack/ansible-role-routed-lb/README.md

 * Deploy HAproxy to load-balance and monitor your service.
 * If the VIPs are provided in the config, they will be created if a minimum number of backend(s) are found healthy for a given service, and therefore routed in BGP if FRR is deployed.
 * They will be removed if no backend was found healthy for a given service, therefore not routed in BGP if FRR is deployed
+* If `strict_vips` is set to true in a LB config, all services using that VIP must be healthy, or the VIP won't be created.
+The default is set to `false`.

 So if you're hosting multiple Load-Balancers, your web traffic will be:
 * routed thanks to BGP if FRR is deployed